Canada Geese, Diana Fountain Bushy Park, Greater London, UK

 Two boys looking at Heron pond, Bushy Park, London, UK

-From the Diana Fountain we headed across towards Heron Pond and the Leg of Mutton Pond.
+From the Diana Fountain it’s just a short walk towards Heron Pond and the Leg of Mutton Pond.
 If you look at the map, it is clear where this pond got its peculiar name from!

-These picturesque ponds are the largest of the ten ponds at Bushy Park.
-They are another fantastic place for waterfowl, including our favourites, the Egyptian Geese.
+These picturesque ponds are the largest of ten ponds at Bushy Park.
+They are a haven for wildlife and attract lots of waterfowl, including our favourites, the Egyptian Geese.
+The varied landscape at the park is also home to many endangered species of birds.

 Click here for a map of Bushy Park